White House Pandemic Task Force says Missouri needs better COVID-19 mitigations

 The report came out earlier this week and says Missouri needs strategies like more masking, no indoor gatherings, and aggressive testing.

+For months, Gov. Mike Parson has left mask requirements and other mandates up to the local levels.
+House Minority Leader from Springfield Crystal Quade said it’s time for the governor to step up and make some decisions.

+“There is nothing wrong with an elected official saying, ‘hey I changed my mind, we need to do something better now,'” Quade said.
+“We have several thousand Missourians who have lost their lives and continue to see an increase in numbers of positive cases and the Trump White House telling us we got to do more.”

-The report also list the top 12 counties based on number of new cases in the last 3 weeks.
-Those counties include: St. Louis County, St. Charles County, Jefferson County, St. Louis City, Franklin County, and St. Francois County in our area.
+The report also lists the top 12 counties based on the number of new cases in the last 3 weeks.
+Those counties include St. Louis County, St. Charles County, Jefferson County, St. Louis City, Franklin County, and St. Francois County in our area.

 Missouri is 32nd in the country when it comes to the national ranking of new cases.